 3. An employee shall not engage in criminal, infamous, dishonest, immoral, or notoriously disgraceful conduct, or other conduct prejudicial to the Government.

 4. High level officials and those entrusted with sensitive responsibilities such as law enforcement officers must be especially careful even when off duty.
-The latter must ensure that their off-duty conduct does not undermine their credibility when providing testimony in criminal proceedings.
+In particular, the latter must ensure that their off-duty conduct does not undermine their credibility when providing testimony in criminal proceedings.

-A. An employee may not accept gifts from a prohibited source which includes anyone who:
+A. An employee may not solicit or accept gifts from a prohibited source which includes anyone who:

 2. Is regulated by the Department;

 3. Has interests that may be affected by the employee's official actions; or